2024 Cloud Marketplace Insights and Predictions

 We expect this trend to continue, with more and more RevOps leaders playing a significant role in how ISVs work with the cloud.
 Educating these teams on Cloud GTM maturity will be critical for the clouds and third-party integrators, and we expect plenty of peer-to-peer best practices exchanges.

-PREDICTION 3: Five years from now, every seller in a software company will know how to win with cloud.
+Prediction 3: Five years from now, every seller in a software company will know how to win with cloud.

 The data suggests that not much has changed in the last year.
 In our 2024 survey, 30% of respondents said less than 5% of their sellers had closed at least one deal through a cloud marketplace versus 32% last year.
 However, several other market trends indicate this is starting to happen.
 We have four years to go on this one, but let’s look at a few factors that may shed some light on this prediction.